Our Mission

 Do you sell concessions?

 Yes, the concessions stand in the lobby sells water, sparkling water, soda, juice, and snacks such as chips, popcorn, and candy.
-Every item is $1, and the proceeds go to the Miriam Wolfe Scholarship Fund and other special projects.
+All snacks are $2, and the proceeds go to the Miriam Wolfe Scholarship Fund and other special projects.
 However, we ask that you refrain from eating or drinking anything other than water in the actual theatre.

 Is there parking nearby?